 The years you spent in medical school teaches you much about how the body functions.
 And because data can be crucial to the type of care the patient will receive, you must stick to the facts—and nothing but the facts.
-Test results and other measurable data can be useful at this stage of the process, so remember to note them down.
+Test results and other measurable data can be useful at this stage of the process report, so remember to note them down.
 By doing so, it will be easier for you to distinguish symptoms from signs as you move on to the next step.

 What to Avoid: This part of the SOAP note centers on quantitative data, which makes it unnecessary to elaborate statements that could’ve been done in the subjective portion of the document.
-The information must be specific and direct to the patient’s case, so try not to acknowledge general statements unless you have enough data to support it.
+The information must be specific and direct to the patient’s case, so try not to acknowledge general research statements unless you have enough data to support it.

 3. Assessment: Document Impressions